RodriguesBruno/picobridge/readme.md

 - git clone https://github.com/rodriguesbruno/picobridge.git

-2. **Upload the project folder contents to the Pico using any upload tool**
+2. **Upload the project folder contents to the Pico using any upload tool / IDE**

 ---